Insights

 Multi-factor authentication (MFA) enhances security by requiring users to provide multiple forms of verification before accessing a resource.
 This method is mostly effective in preventing unauthorized access.
 MFA typically contains a combination of different types of access control that confirm a user's identity:

-• Knowledge Factors - Secrets are only known by users.
+• Knowledge Factors: Secrets are only known by users.
 They include passwords or PIN numbers.

 • Possession Factors: Physical or digital objects that belong to the user.
 They could be security tokens, smartphone apps, or smart cards, which generate security tokens.
 They are often additional security levels.